Alan Franco (footballer, born 1998)

-Alan Steven Franco Palma (born 21 August 1998) is an Ecuadorian footballer who plays as a midfielder for Argentine Primera División club Talleres, on loan from Atlético Mineiro, and the Ecuador national team.
+Alan Steven Franco Palma (born 21 August 1998) is an Ecuadorian professional footballer who plays as a midfielder for Campeonato Brasileiro Série A club Atlético Mineiro and the Ecuador national team.

-Career
+Club career

 Independiente del Valle

 Franco came through the youth setup at Independiente del Valle and made his professional debut as an 18-year-old in 2016.
 He was a first team regular by 2018 and was one of the standout performers of Independiente del Valle’s winning campaign in the 2019 Copa Sudamericana, in which he and defender Luis Segovia were the only players to start every game.

 Atlético Mineiro

 On 4 June 2020, Franco moved to Brazilian club Atlético Mineiro.

-Loan to Charlotte FC
+Loans to Charlotte FC and Talleres

 On 21 December 2021, Atlético Mineiro agreed to send Franco to Major League Soccer expansion club Charlotte FC on a one-year loan deal with an option to buy.
 On 27 June 2022, Franco's loan with Charlotte transferred to Argentinian side Talleres de Córdoba.